Suprame4/Data_Engineering_Projects/README.md

 * This project will collect data available in different formats, and consolidate it into a single file

 3. <ins> Building Data Pipelines with Kafka </ins>
+* Apache Kafka is a very popular open source event streaming pipeline
+* This project will create a data pipeline that collects streaming data and loads it into a database using Kafka

 4. <ins> Building Data Pipelies with Shell </ins>
 * Create a shell scripts to extract, transform, and load data